 What are the origins of First Access?

 Nicole Van Der Tuin: My background was in microfinance, particularly in China, Madagascar, and Senegal, and I was focused on data and digitization a lot of that time.
 I really got to see firsthand over and over again on a daily basis how difficult it is as a business model to reach customers who have no formal financial history, and how the operating expenses of having to have a really comprehensive diligence process added up to mean that for a small loan you had to charge a really high interest rate.
+To learn more about loans, check the Acton mortgage broker website.

 Getting to see this in different regions and different countries made me realize it was a really consistent problem across a lot of different parts of the world, and that better use of data and the ability to recognize which customers were low-risk at the point of sale would help make financial services a lot more efficient, and in the long-run create more competitive markets with lower interest rates and just help get more people access.
 My two co-founders and I met a number of years ago and started thinking about how to use data to reduce risk in microfinance, and more importantly how to reduce costs.
 We originally started using data that was external to the financial institutions, such as mobile phone data, because our assumption was we needed some kind of third-party data on a customer to validate if they were trustworthy to loan officers.
 But we also learned a lot about how to build trust and how to democratize data and make something that’s user-friendly and transparent rather than opaque, and really, really low-cost to help financial institutions learn what information they should be collecting on their customers and build toward being more data-driven over time.